 Making it relatable and functional

-From telling you to lift imaginary shopping bags to pushing up as high as you are able using cans from your kitchen cupboard as weights, we believe in making our classes as relatable to everyday functions as possible.
-We can all benefit from exercise and movement being part of our daily lives.
-What better way than to relate it to lifting shopping or reaching for something from a high cupboard?
+From encouraging you to lift imaginary shopping bags to using cans from your kitchen cupboard as weights, we believe in making our classes as relatable as possible.
+We can all benefit from including exercise and movement in our daily lives, and it is so much easier when you can link it to everyday activities and use objects you have around the house.

 Onsite group classes

-There are many benefits to joining one of our online classes, exercising in the comfort of your own home, convenience and flexibility being some, but there are equally as many benefits to exercising in a live group class. …… our ‘Social Cafe’ after each class being just one.
+There are many benefits to joining one of our online classes.
+For example, you can exercise in the comfort of your own home, it’s convenient and flexible.
+Yet there are equally as many benefits to exercising in a live group class, our ‘Social Cafe’ after each class is just one.
 We really are so much more than exercise.
 Come and find out for yourself.

 See what seated chair exercise classes we have coming up.